-The CBN Code prescribes that members of the board shall be qualified persons of proven integrity and be knowledgeable in business and financial matters, in accordance with the extant CBN Assessment Criteria for Approved Persons' Regime for Financial Institutions.
-This is the same position in the CBN Codes for microfinance Banks (MFBs), development finance institutions (DFIs) and finance companies (FCs).
+The CBN Codes for microfinance banks (MFBs) and development finance institutions (DFIs) prescribes that members of the board should be qualified persons of proven integrity and be knowledgeable in business and financial matters, in accordance with the extant CBN Assessment Criteria for Approved Persons' Regime for Financial Institutions.
+This is the same position in the CBN Guidelines for Financial Holding Companies (FHCs) and the CBN Guidelines for Commercial, Merchant, Non-Interest and Payment Service Banks in Nigeria (CMNIPSBs).